SeifYounis/Medical-Imaging-Website/docs/heroku.md

 First, sign up for a free account [here](https://id.heroku.com/login).
 Afterwards, you should be redirected to your dashboard, where you can click "Create New App."
 Once you've set up your app, click on "Configure Add-ons" in the Overview tab on your dashboard.
 Attach a Heroku Postgres Database to your app.

 ### Configuration
 Navigate to the Settings tab on your dashboard.
 Scroll down to Buildpacks and click "Add buildpack."
 Add Python followed by Node.js for your buildpack. **You must do so in that order**.
 This is because you first install the Python scripts' necessary dependencies, then Node.js's necessary dependencies.
-The server is activated with Node.js, which is why it must be listed as the last buildpack.
+The server is then activated with Node.js, which is why it must be listed as the last buildpack.

 #### Environment Variables
 The reader study relies on environment variables for its core functionality, including database queries and integration with [Canvas](#./docs/canvas.md).
 As such, you'll need to ensure your Heroku app has the necessary environment configurations.